The purpose of this guide is to provide general guidance for importers who wish to import milk or milk beverages into Hong Kong.

 Food and Environmental Hygiene Department is determined to provide quality service to the public, including importers.
 In connection with the import of milk or milk beverages, the Department pledges to :

-- process applications for approval of a source of manufacture within 12 working days; and
+- grant an approval of a source of manufacture within 12 working days on the condition that all the required information and material have been received; and

-- issue "release letters" within 14 working days upon receipt of notification of arrival or actual arrival of consignments, whichever is later.
+- issue "release letters" within 14 working days upon receipt of notification of arrival or actual arrival of consignments and receipt of all import documents whichever is later.

 Centre for Food Safety